mapninja/Scouts_PDFMAP_Android/README.md

   ![Android Screenshot](https://dl.dropboxusercontent.com/u/31204294/images/MapTools.png "Android Screenshot")

 5. The Map Tools button provides access to a number of other tools for managing your PDF Maps Application.

+###Starting a Track Log recording

+1. Touch the Map Tools button and select "**Record GPS Tracks**"

+2. Touch the "**Play**" Button that appears at the bottom of the screen to begin recording your track.

+3. Use the Pause button to pause Tracklogging temporarily, and the "Done" link to stop recording the Track, altogether, and save it to the device.

   ![Android Screenshot](https://dl.dropboxusercontent.com/u/31204294/images/Screenshot_2014-07-24-15-28-17_resize.png "Android Screenshot")